Ruby, Wisconsin

-The Town of Ruby is located in northeast Chippewa County in the U.S. state of Wisconsin.
+The Town of Ruby is located in northeastern Chippewa County in the U.S. state of Wisconsin.
 The population was 494 at the 2010 census.
 The unincorporated communities of Arnold and Ruby are located in the town.

 Geography

 The town of Ruby is 6 mi wide and 9 mi from north to south.
-It occupies the northeast corner of Chippewa County and is bordered by Rusk County to the north and Taylor County to the east.
+It occupies the northeastern corner of Chippewa County and is bordered by Rusk County to the north and Taylor County to the east.
 According to the United States Census Bureau, the town has a total area of 138.9 sqkm, of which 138.4 sqkm is land and 0.5 sqkm, or 0.34%, is water.

 History

 The area that would become the town of Ruby was first surveyed in 1852 by two crews working for the U.S. government.
 From September into October a crew marked all the section corners in the northern 6 mi of the township, walking through the woods and slogging through the swamps on foot, measuring with chain and compass.
 When done, the deputy surveyor filed this general description:

 This Township contains, but little land fit for cultivation, considerable Tamarac swamp, and but little Grass land(?) in Hay meddow.
 The surface is level except in a few places, where it is uneven(?) not Hilley.
 None of it above 3rd rate.
 Timber Hemlock, Pine, Birch Sugar and Balsom.
 The Pine on and near Fisher and Jump River is of the best quallity and in Considerable quantity.

 Fisher River Enters the Township in section 25 and keeps a westerly direction across the Township, leaving it on section 18.
 The stream has a rapid current and Rockey bed.
 Jump River Enter on sec 5 and leaves on section 6.
 Rapid Rocky Stream.
 Some good Pine on its Banks.

 The town of Ruby was named for the only daughter of E. L. Hawn, who arrived in 1902 and founded the Ruby Lumber Company.